sl2902/xetra/README.md

 11. The files in the `config` folder serve the following purposes<br>
 `datasets_loaded.csv` - Keeps track of which dated datasets have been uploaded to BigQuery<br>
 `history_dataload.json` - Used for one time load as the dataset is static; the format is `load_date :[2022-01, 2022-03]<br>
-Should you wish, you can populate it to include all the available months, which is 2022-01-03 - 2022-04-25
+Should you wish, you can populate it to include all the available months, which ranges from 2022-01-03 - 2022-04-25 inclusive

 12. Create the GCP storage bucket and GCP BigQuery Dataset
 ```